 Glaucoma is six times more common in people over 60 years of age.

-According to the American Academy of Ophthalmology, Glaucoma is 6 to 8 times more prevalent in African-Americans than in other ethnic groups.
+According to the American Academy of Ophthalmology, Glaucoma is significantly more more prevalent in specific ethnic groups.
+(African American, Hispanic, Asian)

 The most common type of glaucoma, primary open-angle glaucoma, is known to be hereditary.
 Doctors estimate people with a sibling who has glaucoma have almost 10 times the increased risk of developing it themselves.